adelevie/ecfs/README.md

 ### Parse proceeding search results

 If you enter a docket number, you'll get info about that specific proceeding.
 If you enter other search terms (sans docket number), fcc.gov returns a results page of proceeding listings.
+Example: http://apps.fcc.gov/ecfs/proceeding_search/execute?subject=phones.
 This gem should be able to page through and parse these results.
 See `ECFS::ProceedingsQuery.constraints_dictionary` for a list of potential query options.

 ### Get filings from proceedings with > 10,000 filings

 fcc.gov will only generate spreadsheets of up to ~10,000 rows.
 This gem should first be able to detect those pages and then use a strategy for dividing the results into chunks and recombining them into a single results array.
+Such strategies might include recursively dividing the results in half (by date) until all result-sets contain < 10,000 results.

 ### Typecasting dates